Graham Young: Poisoning of Trevor Sparkes

 Young attended a storekeeping training course in Slough and stayed at a hostel in nearby Cippenham.
 He befriended 34-year-old Trevor Sparkes, another resident of the hostel, and the two occasionally visited a pub together or shared a bottle of wine in Sparkes' room.
 Young would later confess to poisoning Sparkes with antimony sodium tartrate.
 On the night of February 10, Sparkes fell violently ill, exhibiting diarrhoea, pins and needles in his legs and pains in his testicles; earlier in the evening he had accepted a glass of water from Young.
 Sparkes' symptoms returned periodically over the following months.
 He felt so ill during a football match that he had to leave the pitch after a few minutes.
 Specialists were unable to pinpoint the cause, variously diagnosing it as a kidney infection, bowel infection, urinary tract infection or stomach infection.
-Sparkes left Slough in April 1971 and gradually recovered, though he never played football again.
+Sparkes left Slough in April 1971 and gradually recovered.

 Bovingdon

 Young secured a job as assistant storekeeper at John Hadland Laboratories in Bovingdon, Hertfordshire, near his sister's home in Hemel Hempstead.
 The company manufactured thallium bromide-iodide infrared lenses, which were used in military equipment.
 However, no thallium was stored on site, necessitating Young obtaining his supplies of the poison from a London chemist.
 On his application, Young falsely claimed that his lack of employment history was because he had suffered a nervous breakdown following the death of his mother in a car accident.
 His employers received references as part of his rehabilitation from Broadmoor, but were not informed that he was a convicted poisoner and a former Broadmoor patient.
 Young left Slough and rented a room in Maynard Road, Hemel Hempstead, at £4 per week.

-Young's new colleagues found him unpredictable; he could be surly and kept to himself, but on other days he was more cheerful.
+Young's new colleagues found him unpredictable; he could be surly and keep to himself, but on other days he could be more cheerful.
 During breaks he usually sat alone reading, invariably a book on one of his favourite subjects: war, chemistry, the Nazis or famous murderers.
-He was not talkative unless one of his favourite topics was being discussed.
-Young's duties at Hadland included collecting drinks from the tea trolley in the corridor and bringing them to the storeroom.
+Young was not talkative unless one of his favourite topics was being discussed.
+His duties at Hadland included collecting drinks from the tea trolley in the corridor and bringing them to the storeroom.
 Each employee had their own mug, which made it easier for him to target specific individuals for poisoning.

-Soon after Young's arrival at Hadland, he started poisoning his co-workers, focusing on his immediate colleagues in the storerooms.
+Soon after Young's arrival at Hadland, he poisoned some of his co-workers, focusing on his immediate colleagues in the storerooms.
 His modus operandi was to slip poison, usually antimony or thallium, into their tea or coffee.
 Victims would fall ill with symptoms that included vomiting, stomach pains, nausea and diarrhoea.
-Initially the mysterious illness was assumed to be a virus and was nicknamed the "Bovingdon Bug".
+Initially the mysterious illness was assumed to be a virus and was nicknamed the "Bovingdon Bug."
 Other explanations put forward were contamination of the local water supply and radioactivity from a disused airfield nearby.